Beaufort in Beaufort County, South Carolina — The American South (South Atlantic)

 Erected 1992 by Beaufort County Historical Society and Preservation Trust for Historic St Helena's Episcopal Church.
 (Marker Number 7-22.)

-War, US Revolutionary.
+Topics and series.
+This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Religion & Religious Structures • War, US Civil • War, US Revolutionary.
 In addition, it is included in the South Carolina, Beaufort County Historical Society series list.
-A significant historical date for this entry is June 7, 1951.
+A significant historical date for this entry is June 7, 1712.

 Location.
 32° 26.042′ N, 80° 40.507′ W. Marker is in Beaufort, South Carolina, in Beaufort County.
-Marker is on Church Street south of King Street when traveling south.
+It is on Church Street south of King Street when traveling south.
 Touch for map.
 Marker is at or near this postal address: 501 Church Street, Beaufort SC 29902, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 10 other markers are within walking distance of this marker.
-Stephen Elliott Jr (here, next to this marker); St. Helena's Episcopal Church (within shouting distance of this marker); Colonel John Barnwell (within shouting distance of this marker); Richard Heron Anderson (within shouting distance of this marker); First Presbyterian Church (about 300 feet away, measured in a direct line); Maxcy - Rhett House / "Secession House" (about 500 feet away); Grand Army of the Republic Hall (about 600 feet away); The Baptist Church of Beaufort (about 700 feet away); a different marker also named Baptist Church of Beaufort (about 700 feet away); Site of the Old Baptist Meeting House (about 700 feet away).
+At least 10 other markers are within walking distance of this marker: Stephen Elliott Jr (here, next to this marker); St. Helena's Episcopal Church (within shouting distance of this marker); Colonel John Barnwell (within shouting distance of this marker); Richard Heron Anderson (within shouting distance of this marker); First Presbyterian Church (about 300 feet away, measured in a direct line); Maxcy-Rhett House / "Secession House" (about 500 feet away); Grand Army of the Republic Hall (about 600 feet away); The Baptist Church of Beaufort (about 700 feet away); a different marker also named Baptist Church of Beaufort (about 700 feet away); Site of the Old Baptist Meeting House (about 700 feet away).
 Touch for a list and map of all markers in Beaufort.

 Regarding St. Helena's Church.
-The church is part of the
+The church is part of the Beaufort Historic District.

 Also see . . .